-My father and WWII uncles told me in war there is no adventure, glory, singing while marching, as movies claim; only boredom... terror... broken spirits of men of war, and death-and nothing is ever the same.
+My father and WWII uncles told me in war there is no adventure, glory, singing while marching, as movies claim: only boredom...terror...broken spirits of men of war. and death--and nothing is ever the same.
 They did not tell me not to heed the call.

-I put away my toy soldiers, enlisted, and volunteered for Vietnam; it didn't matter that as military honor guard for bodies returned from that land, I fired the vollies, folded the flags, saw them lowered-forever, into ground-and compassion for the family.
+I put away my toy soldiers, enlisted, and volunteered for Vietnam; it didn't matter that as military honor guard for bodies returned from that land, I fired the vollies, folded the flags, saw them lowered--forever, into ground.